mdn/content/files/en-us/web/html/global_attributes/id/index.md

 - CSS [ID selectors](/en-US/docs/Web/CSS/ID_selectors) accept any CSS identifier.
 If the `id` starts with a digit or one hyphen immediately followed by a digit, the hyphen and digit must be escaped in CSS.
 For example, while `id="544-383-3388"` and `id="-3Pi"` are valid in HTML, the `id` selectors must be escaped.
 The element with these `id` values can be targeted in CSS with `#\35 44-383-3388` and `#\2D \33 pi`.
 - Any valid HTML `id` value is valid as an attribute selector in CSS and JavaScript.
 The selectors `[id="544-383-3388"]` and `[id="-3Pi"]` are valid.
-- {{domxref("Document.querySelector()")}} and similar methods will not find them unless you escape them (See this [page](https://codepen.io/estelle/pen/jOvzbgb) for an example.)
+- {{domxref("Document.querySelector()")}} and similar methods using CSS-selector-style queries will not find them unless you escape them.
+(See this [page](https://codepen.io/estelle/pen/jOvzbgb) for an example.)
-- Such an `id` will not be valid JavaScript identifiers, as [elements with IDs become global properties](https://stackoverflow.com/questions/3434278/do-dom-tree-elements-with-ids-become-global-properties): `1234.doSomething()` will not work, whereas `_1234.doSomething()` will.
-This is slightly inconvenient as you have to create the variable with an extra step: `const element = document.getElementById("1234")`.
+- Such an `id` is not a valid JavaScript identifier.
+[Elements with IDs become global properties](https://stackoverflow.com/questions/3434278/do-dom-tree-elements-with-ids-become-global-properties), but you cannot use non-identifier global properties as global variables — `1234` is not a global variable, and you have to use `window[1234]` instead to get the element with `id="1234"`.
+This is slightly inconvenient as you have to create the variable with an extra step: `const element = window[1234]`.

 ## Specifications